MateusTeixeira2394/aws-architecture-associate/8-db.md

 Amazon **Relational Database Service (RDS)** is a managed service provided by AWS that makes it easy to set up, operate, and scale a relational database in the cloud.
 It automates time-consuming tasks such as hardware provisioning, database setup, patching, and backups, allowing you to focus on your applications.

-# 2. Supported Databases 💿
+# 2. Supported SQL Databases 💿

 RDS supports several popular database engines, including:
 - Amazon Aurora (a MySQL and PostgreSQL-compatible relational database)